Jayne County

-Jayne County (born Wayne Rogers) is an American singer, songwriter, actress, record producer, and visual artist whose career has spanned six decades.
-Under the name Wayne County (inspired by Wayne County, Michigan), she was the vocalist of influential proto-punk band Wayne County & the Electric Chairs who became known for their campy and foul-mouthed ballads, glam punk inspired songs, and image which was heavily influenced by Jackie Curtis and the Theatre of the Ridiculous.
+Jayne County (born July 13, 1947) is an American singer, songwriter, actress, record producer, and visual artist whose career has spanned six decades.
+Coming to prominence in the 1970s under the name Wayne County (inspired by Wayne County, Michigan), she was the vocalist of influential proto-punk band Wayne County & the Electric Chairs who became known for their campy and foul-mouthed ballads, glam punk inspired songs, and image which was heavily influenced by Jackie Curtis and the Theatre of the Ridiculous.
 County in particular was known for her outrageous and unpredictable stage antics as well as possessing a distinctive singing voice.
-She went on to become rock's first openly transgender singer, and adopted the stage name Jayne County.
+She went on to become rock's first openly transgender singer in 1979 and adopted the stage name Jayne County.

 County's music has encompassed a number of styles over the course of her career, including glam punk, punk rock, blues rock, and boogie-woogie.
-County did not think her birth name Wayne Vernoy Rogers "sounded very glamorous" and decided to adopt the name of the county in which Detroit was located because she admired bands from that city "like Iggy [Pop] and all those people."
-Though she has never been a commercial success, she has been an influence on a number of musicians including David Bowie, the Ramones, Patti Smith, Pete Burns and Lou Reed, and many of County's songs have become well-known, including "Man Enough to Be a Woman", "Fuck Off", "Stuck on You," and "Night Time".
+County did not think her birth name "sounded very glamorous" and decided to adopt the name of the county in which Detroit was located because she admired bands from that city "like Iggy [Pop] and all those people."
+County took part in the Stonewall riots prior to her career in music and acting began.
 Pianist Jools Holland's first studio outing was with County on her single "Fuck Off".
 She also appeared as an actress at Andy Warhol's Factory and had a brief association with David Bowie during the 1970s.
 County played Lounge Lizard in the second punk rock film, Derek Jarman's Jubilee, and the band performed "Paranoia Paradise", which also appeared on the Jubilee Soundtrack album, released by Polydor UK in 1978.
 Wayne County and the Electric Chairs were supported by The Police during their 1977 tour of Holland, later recruiting Police guitarist Henry Padovani on rhythm guitar.

+Though County never found commercial success, she maintains a cult following and has been an influence on a number of musicians including David Bowie, the Ramones, Patti Smith, Pete Burns and Lou Reed, and many of County's songs have become well-known, including "Man Enough to Be a Woman", "Fuck Off", "Stuck on You," and "Night Time".

 Early years and education

-County was born as Wayne Rogers to working-class parents.
+County was born as Wayne Rogers to working-class parents in Dallas, Georgia.
 She was gender-nonconforming from a young age, wearing makeup at school.
-County left her hometown of Dallas, Georgia in 1968 to move to New York City, where she became a regular at the Stonewall Inn and took part in the historic riots.
+County left her hometown of Dallas in 1968 to move to Atlanta, then shortly after to New York City, where she became a regular at the Stonewall Inn and took part in the historic riots.
 In 1969, County was asked by Warhol superstar and playwright Jackie Curtis to appear in her play Femme Fatale.
 The play had a successful run at La MaMa Experimental Theatre Club and starred Patti Smith.
 In her autobiography, County says of Curtis, "She was my biggest influence, the person who really got me started."